-- The Regional Water Board identified Climate Change and Wetland Policy Update as the highest priority Basin Planning project in their 2018 Triennial Review. - In April 2019, Governor Gavin Newsom signed Executive Order N-10-19 directing State Agencies to recommend a suite of priorities and actions to build a climate-resilient water system and ensure healthy waterways through the 21st century.
+- In 2017, the State Water Board adopted a Climate Change Resolution addressing mitigation and adaptation.
+One of the requirements is that Regional Water Boards will make recommendations to the State Water Board on the need to modify permits and other regulatory requirements to reduce vulnerability of water and wastewater infrastructure to flooding, storm surges, and sea level rise. - The Regional Water Board identified Climate Change and Wetland Policy Update as the highest priority Basin Planning project in their 2018 Triennial Review. - In April 2019, Governor Gavin Newsom signed Executive Order N-10-19 directing State Agencies to recommend a suite of priorities and actions to build a climate-resilient water system and ensure healthy waterways through the 21st century.

-- The State Water Board is planning a data request that they will send to all collection systems and POTWs in the State to better understand to what extent agencies are performing climate change vulnerability assessments.
+- The State Water Board is planning a data request that they will send to all permitted facilities (collection systems and POTWs) in the State to better understand to what extent agencies are performing climate change vulnerability assessments.
 They plan to use this information to determine the need for funding assistance or permit requirements for climate change planning. - The Regional Water Board hosted a workshop on its Wetlands Policy 94-086 on August 14 and solicited stakeholder input on potential revisions to the Policy. - BACWA provided the Regional Water Board staff specific case studies of wetlands projects that are being considered as well as written comments regarding Policy revisions that would help incentivize the development of wetlands projects by wastewater agencies, and reduce permitting hurdles.

-- Continue to coordinate with State Water Board on the status of their data request on climate change planning, so we can provide the information they request as effectively as possible. - Continue to work with Regional Water Board to look for regulatory solutions to encourage wetlands projects for shoreline resiliency. - BACWA plans to comment on Governor's Climate Resilience initiative prior to its release in October 2019.
+- Continue to coordinate with State Water Board on the status of their data request on climate change planning, so we can provide the information they request as effectively as possible. - Continue to work with Regional Water Board to look for regulatory solutions to encourage wetlands projects for shoreline resiliency. - BACWA to review Governor's Climate Resilience initiative, released in 2020.